Anaminus/roblox-cure/README.md

 	Configuration objects, and files are converted based on their extensions.
 	The name of a file or folder is used as the name of the object.

-	- `*.lua`: Converts to a StringValue or BoolValue source.
+	- `*.lua`: Converts to a StringValue or BoolValue source (depending on length of content).
 	- `*.script.lua`: Converts to a Script source.
 	- `*.localscript.lua`: Converts to a LocalScript source.
 	- `*.asset`: Converts to an IntValue source.
+The content of the file is the asset ID.
 	- `*.*` (anything else): Converts to a disabled Script whose Source is commented out.
 	- `.gitignore`: Ignored, so that empty folders may be committed with git.